 Meglitinide drugs are metabolized in the liver by specific types of cytochrome enzymes that involve CYP3A4 and CYP2C8.
 Thereafter, the level of these drugs in the blood is affected by the presence of another drug that made induction or inhibition for hepatic enzyme and need to adjust the dose of meglitinides.
 Drugs such as rifampin and phenytoin that made induction of hepatic cytochrome enzyme caused decreased level of blood meglitinides and hence led to a decrease in its hypoglycemic effect.
-Drugs such as ketoconazole, statin, clarithromycin, and gemfibrozil that made inhibition of hepatic cytochrome enzyme caused increased levels of blood meglitinides and hence led to enhanced hypoglycemic effect.19
+Drugs such as ketoconazole, statin, clarithromycin, and gemfibrozil that made inhibition of hepatic cytochrome enzyme caused levels of blood meglitinides and hence led to enhance devels of blood meglitinides and hence led to enhanced hypoglycemic effect.19